Otite-Git/Otite-Git/README.md

 - 🔭 I’m currently a Business Consultant at the 4OC.
 - 💼 I'm also the founder and developer of www.merneithcollection.com
 - 🌱 I’m currently learning more about, Kubernetes, Terraform and Docker.
-- 👯 Part of Developer Community.
 - 💬 Ask me about anything , Would love to answer them.✌
-- 📫 How to reach me: I'm on LinkedIn Just enter my Otite Egbeniyoko 😉
+- 📫 How to reach me: I'm on LinkedIn Just enter my name Otite Egbeniyoko 😉
 - ⚡ [AWS Cloud  Project](https://github.com/Otite-Git/Host-a-WordPress-Website-on-AWS.git)
 - 📝 [Python Portfolio](https://github.com/Otite-Git/FinalCapstone-Hyperion-Dev-Certification-Projects-.git)